 4. Telephones are no longer listed property.
 This means the previous detailed record keeping requirements for keeping track of every cell phone call are no longer applicable.
 This does not mean that the costs of cell phones are fully deductible.
 There is still a calculation that should be made for personal use.
 Currently, there is no exact guidance on details of this provision from the IRS.

 Read more about how the cell phone deductions work.

 5. Pay your taxes and do not incur a penalty.
 The economy is improving and many clients are telling us that their businesses and their finances are improving.
 This means that you may owe more taxes.
 You want to make sure that you do not incur penalties for paying your taxes late and be prepared if you owe money.
 The law states that in order to avoid a penalty, you must pay the lower of 90% of what you owe or 100% of the tax shown on your prior year return (110% if prior tax return shows adjusted gross income over $150,000 for married filing joint or $75,000 for married filing separate and single).

 Read more about business tax due dates.

 6. Look at your lifestyle.
 It is important that your taxes make sense.
 You should have a personal and business lifestyle that can be supported by the income you report.
 For example, if you drive a luxury car and have a vacation home, but you report little business (or other personal) income, the IRS will get curious.

-Read more about new health care law keeping business and personal funds separate.
+Read more about keeping business and personal funds separate.

 7. Review your home office expenses.
 You want to be able to deduct all available home office expenses since this is a very valuable tax deduction.
 The expenses you can deduct include utilities, home owners insurance, maintenance fees, repairs, and rent or depreciation of a portion of your home that is used regularly and exclusively for business.
 Review your situation to make sure you comply with the tax rules.
 Any personal use of the business space will disqualify the home office deduction.